AceDataCloud/PixverseAPI/README.md

 "id": 317989274748288
 ```

 > Note that the `id` in the video here is the ID of the generated video.
-If you do not know how to generate a video, you can refer to the basic usage mentioned above to generate a video.
+If you do not know how to generate a video, you can refer to the basic usage above to generate a video.

 Next, we must fill in the lyrics and style to customize the generated song, and we can specify the following content: